When patients are fully in control of their healthcare data

 Published 02 September 2019

-Patients want to donate their health data to research, but they also want a transparent system where they are fully in control of their data.
+Patients want to share their health data for research, but they also want a transparent system where they are fully in control of their data.

-Noga Leviner encourages you to share all your health data, and she offers a unique perspective in the debate around patient privacy and data sharing.
-She is herself a patient who wants to donate her own health data, but only with full transparency on how it will be used.
-She’s also the CEO of a digital health startup that is dedicated to compiling and making health records available to patients and science.
-For her, she does not have to choose a side.
+Noga Leviner encourages you to share your health data, but is also a champion for patient privacy.
+She has a unique perspective.
+As a patient herself, she wants to share her health data, but only if she knows exactly how it will be used.
+She’s also the CEO of a digital health startup dedicated to compiling and making health records available to patients, science and research.
+She doesn’t view data privacy and sharing as mutually exclusive choices.

 After being diagnosed with Crohn's Disease, Noga was shocked to discover how hard it was for patients to access their own medical records in the highly fragmented healthcare system.
 “It was nearly impossible to navigate, especially when you’re dealing with an illness,” she remembers.